flyteorg/flytekit/docs/source/contributing.rst

 Install `shellcheck <https://github.com/koalaman/shellcheck>`__ for linting shell scripts.

 .. note::
-    It's important to maintain separate virtualenvs for flytekit *development* and Flytekit *use*.
-The reason is that installing a Python library in editable mode will link it to your source code.
-That is, the behavior will change as you work on the code, check out different branches, etc.
+    It is important to maintain separate virtualenvs for flytekit *development* and flytekit *use* because installing a Python library in editable mode will link it to your source code.
+The behavior will change as you work on the code, check out different branches, etc.

-This will install Flytekit dependencies and also install Flytekit itself in editable mode.
-This basically links your virtual Python's ``site-packages`` with your local repo folder, allowing your local changes to take effect when the same Python interpreter runs ``import flytekit``.
+This will install Flytekit dependencies and Flytekit in editable mode.
+This links your virtual Python's ``site-packages`` with your local repo folder, allowing your local changes to take effect when the same Python interpreter runs ``import flytekit``.

 Plugin Development
 ==================